Balawan: Career

 As Balawan is considered as the only Indonesian guitarist who able to develop and use the "Touch Tapping" style, he often plays in Germany and Norway.
 In 2000, Balawan collaborated with many international guitarists at "East Meet West Gitarren Festival Edekoben Germany 2000 Tour".
 He also has had a tour in 20 cities in Germany in 2001.
 In the same year, Balawan played at "Hell Blues Festival" in Norway in September.

 In 2011 Balawan appeared at the 16th Other Minds festival in San Francisco.

 Technique

 Balawan has developed and expanded a technique called "Touch Tapping" style.
 The technique enables the guitarist to play two or even three different music progressions at the same time using the same instrument continuously.
 Another notable player of this technique is Stanley Jordan, an American jazz/fusion guitarist.
 Balawan developed the same progression with Stanley Jordan, that he is able to produce a piano, bass and guitar at the same time using just one instrument.

-Usually Balawan uses all four fingers of his right hand to create the melody progressions and his left hand to create the bass and rhythmic sounds.
-Another unique thing is that there is no pattern or repetition whatsoever between the left and right hand.
-Thus Balawan has a very exceptional skill of playing guitar.
+Balawan uses all four fingers of his right hand to create the melody progressions and his left hand to create the bass and rhythmic sounds.
+Another unique thing is that there is no pattern or repetition between the left and right hand, meaning Balawan has a unique way of playing guitar.

 Balawan also plays drums, both to fill the tracks on his albums and to develop the "Touch Tapping" style.